Ottoman architecture: 19th century and early 20th century

 Many palaces, residences, and leisure pavilions were built in the 19th century, most of them in the Bosphorus suburbs of Istanbul.
-The most significant is the Dolmabahçe Palace, constructed for Sultan Abdülmecit between 1843 and 1856.
+The most significant is the Dolmabahçe Palace, constructed for Abdülmecid I between 1842 and 1856.
 It replaced the Topkapı Palace as the official imperial residence of the sultan.
 The palace consists mainly of a single building with monumental proportions, which represented a radical rejection of traditional Ottoman palace design.
 The style of the palace is fundamentally Neoclassical but is characterized by a highly eclectic decoration that mixes Baroque motifs with other styles.

 Various new types of monuments were also introduced to Ottoman architecture during this era.
 For example, clock towers rose to prominence over the 19th century.
 The construction of railway stations was a feature of Ottoman modernisation reflecting the new infrastructure changes within the empire.
 The most famous example is the Sirkeci Railway Station, built in 1888–1890 as the terminus of the Orient Express.
 It was designed in an Orientalist style by German architect August Jasmund (also spelled "Jachmund").
 In the Beyoğlu district of Istanbul, Parisian-style shopping arcades appeared in the 19th century.
 Some consisted of a small courtyard filled with shops and surrounded by buildings, while others were simply a passage or alley (pasaj in Turkish) lined with shops, sometimes covered by a glass roof.
 Other commercial building types that appeared in the late 19th century included hotels and banks.